ruchi-sandilya/Nonlinear_counterfactuals/README.md

      - Visualization of data density using KDE.
      - Practical examples of embedding workflows for structured data.

-### 2. **Embedding-and-moving-along-principal-curve.ipynb**
-   - **Purpose**:
-     - Explores data embedding and analyzes the trajectory of data along principal curves.
-     - Provides a method to uncover the underlying structure in high-dimensional data.
-   - **Key Features**:
-     - Principal curve fitting and visualization.
-     - Insights into data patterns by moving along these curves.
-     - Useful for exploring trends and clusters in complex datasets.

 ## Dependencies
 The following Python libraries are required to run these notebooks: